IceTheDev2/IceTheDev2.github.io/_posts/2023-2-16-A_few_things_I_learned_this_past_week.md

 I didn't know this when I first built the copy and paste buttons for my [password generator](https://github.com/IceTheDev2/Passwordsy) in [version 1.2](https://github.com/IceTheDev2/Passwordsy/releases/tag/v1.2-alpha).

-I struggled to get the mouse position by binding the root window to <Motion>, to send the mouse coordinates to each file for each tab of the program through parameters of a function, to place a Tkinter button at those coordinates, but with a slight offset, to remove the button when the user released their mouse button on a password_label.
+I struggled to get the mouse position by binding the root window to Motion, to send the mouse coordinates to each file for each tab of the program through parameters of a function, to place a Tkinter button at those coordinates, but with a slight offset, to remove the button when the user released their mouse button on a password_label.